ridaouiafaf/diabetes_prediction_model/README.md

 - Confusion Matrix and Classification Report showed balanced performance
 - Interpreted L1 feature importance to see which health factors mattered most (like Glucose and BMI)

+### 7. Explainability

+- Explaining the WHY behind the model's prediction results, as it is super important in healthcare, where understanding why a model makes a decision can be just as important as the decision itself.

 ## 🔍 What I Learned

 - How to build a real ML pipeline